- Texas has been an integral part of the history of North America since it was discovered by Spain in the sixteenth century.

 Wildlife is abudant in the Gonzales area where there are hunting seasons for various migratory fowl like geese and duck as well as for quail and wild turkey.
 White-tailed deer, javelina, and even alligators are also hunted.

 9. Port Isabel — 1770s

 According to the 2010 census, Port Isabel, a small city in Cameron County, Texas, had 5,006 residents.
-This seaside community was formerly a fishing community called El Fronton that was renamed Point Isabel when the US Army constructed a fort there in the 1770s.
+This seaside community was formerly a fishing community called El Fronton that was renamed Point Isabel when the U.S. Army constructed a fort there in the 1770s.
 Following the Mexican War of Independence, Port Isabel was founded as a town, and before the American Civil War, it was an important port for the export of cotton.
-Built in 1852, the well-known lighthouse in the little community would play a significant part in the Civil War when the Confederacy sought to blind the Union forces by taking the light that was intended to guide them through the water.
+Built in 1852, the well-known lighthouse in the little community would play a significant part in the Civil War when the Confederacy sought to hamper the Union forces by taking the light that was intended to guide them through the water.

 8. Laredo — 1755